What Is a Gingival Cyst? Causes & Symptoms

 Those oral cysts that cause no symptoms can be unnoticed for months or even years.

-As you can see these quite a few reasons can cause these cysts.
+As you can see, quite a few reasons can cause these cysts.
 Therefore, you can find a variety of them.
 Check them out below:

 This type of cyst develops around the crown of an unerupted tooth, most typically in the area of the lower wisdom teeth or the permanent upper canines.
 The cause of this cyst is the pressure imposed on the follicle by an erupting tooth.

-This type is the most common one out of them and is also known as an apical periodontal cyst, root end cyst, or dental cyst.
+This type is the most common, also known as an apical periodontal cyst, root end cyst, or dental cyst.

 Its source is the death or necrosis of the pulp tissue inside the tooth, which can be the origin of dental decay or trauma.
 At the apex or end of the root tip, pulp necrosis promotes inflammation and the release of toxins.

 Dentists often use endodontic therapy to treat this condition.
-In the event that endodontic therapy fails, your dentist will extract the tooth and cleanse the site to replace it with artificial bone material.
+If endodontic treatment fails, your dentist will extract the tooth and cleanse the site to replace it with artificial bone material.

 Keratocystic Odontogenic Tumors are cysts that grow in the back of the lower jaw or mandible and have similar characteristics to other cysts.

-You can get a diagnosis for it with a biopsy and microscopic analysis, as well as a panoramic x-ray.
+You can get a diagnosis for it with a biopsy, microscopic analysis, and a panoramic x-ray.
 Swelling is frequently the sole symptom that a patient will have.

 According to some specialists, the cyst forms where the tooth should be.
-Others believe the tumors are caused by the lamina of impacted teeth.
+Others believe the lamina of impacted teeth causes the tumors.

 A dentist can perform a surgical removal in combination with other treatments.
-You should also monitor it by visiting the dental office from now and then.
+You should also monitor it by visiting the dental office occasionally.
 This way, they can look for signs of recurrence.